MobleVortex/MARBS/README.md

 bash copy.sh

-There's no Display Manager - I don't use one.

 Configure Budgie to your liking.

 To launch st I set the keyboard shortcut Super + ENTER to run /usr/local/bin/./st